A galactic tug-of-war: how (not) to simultaneously fit the Milky Way satellite luminosity function and the mass-metallicity relation: Theoretical background

 A couple of interesting features can be noticed immediately.
 We find that the fiducial model does a reasonable job of reproducing the satellite luminosity function, not just in terms of the overall number counts (particularly at the bright end), but also in its shape (especially considering that \galform{} has not been calibrated in this regime whatsoever).
 In particular, the luminosity shows a distinctive shape in which there is a `kink' at $M_\mathrm{V}\approx-5$ ($M_\star\approx10^4\,\mathrm{M}_\odot$).
 This feature was first identified in \cite{Bose2018}, and is the characteristic scale that separates the galaxies that form prior to reionisation from those that assemble after; its location can be mapped directly to the parameter $V_\mathrm{crit}$.
 The model somewhat overpredicts the number of ultrafaints, but this can be accommodated through a recalibration of parameters, or by considering a lower host halo mass.

 The mass-metallicity relation, shown in the right-hand panel of Figure~\ref{fig:all_models}, paints a very different picture.
 Here, we find that the fiducial model vastly underpredicts the stellar metallicities of galaxies, with the discrepancy growing with decreasing stellar mass.
 For example, at $M_\star\sim10^7\,\mathrm{M}_\odot$, the model predicts metallicities that are a factor of 3 lower than the data; at $M_\star\sim10^3\,\mathrm{M}_\odot$, this increases to a factor of 30.
-This is by no means a shortcoming that is unique to \galform{}; indeed, this is also seen in hydrodynamical simulations of dwarf galaxies \citep[e.g.,][]{Munshi2019,CWheeler2019,Agertz2020,Sanati2023,Azartash2024,CWheeler2025}.
+The fact that the mass-metallicity relation is not reproduced in conjunction with the luminosity function (under standard implementations of feedback and reionisation) in \galform{} has previously been noted by \cite{Font2011}, as well as in the semi-analytic model of \cite{Lu2017}.
+This is by no means a shortcoming that is unique to semi-analytic models; indeed, this is also seen in hydrodynamical simulations of dwarf galaxies \citep[e.g.,][]{Munshi2019,CWheeler2019,Agertz2020,Sanati2023,Azartash2024,CWheeler2025}.
+With that being said, we note that this underprediction is not universal; simulations such as EAGLE \citep{Schaye2015} and Auriga \citep{Grand2017}, as well as other semi-analytic models \citep{DeLucia2014}, predict higher metallicities that are in better agreement with, or even overestimate, the data.
+The recent COLIBRE simulations \citep{Schaye2025} also demonstrate rather good agreement with the observed data for this relation.
 The fiducial \galform{} model predicts a relation with a relatively constant slope across the entire mass range.

 Turning our attention now to the predictions of the parameter variations, we find that there is quite a range of possibilities that can be accommodated by the \galform{} model.
 Clearly, many of these are highly implausible, where, in some cases, the number counts in the faintest luminosity bins are nearly non-existent, producing a luminosity function that disagrees with the data completely.
 The models also span the full range of possibilities in terms of galaxy metallicities, ranging from examples that are qualitatively consistent with the data, to those that overpredict the abundances by orders of magnitude.
 It is also interesting to note that some models predict a flattening in the relation at lower stellar masses ($M_\star\lesssim10^4\,\mathrm{M}_\odot$), where the metallicities appear to plateau, and for which there may be some tentative evidence in the data \citep[see, e.g.,][]{Fu2023}.